natgo/wt-wiki-scraper/wikitext-transpiled/ground/Leopard%202AV.md

 {{Specs-Tank-Mobility}}
 <!-- ''Write about the mobility of the ground vehicle.
 Estimate the specific power and manoeuvrability, as well as the maximum speed forwards and backwards.'' -->

-Its mobility is what makes the Leopard 2AV great.
-The acceleration is good, but making sharp turns at high speed can lead to flipping.
-Reverse speed is acceptable, enough to get out of a sticky situation quickly.
+The Leopard 2AV has effectively the same powerpack as its successors; a 1,500 hp MTU MB 873 Ka-501engine allows this Leopard to quickly manoeuvre the map.
+Although, the Leopard 2AV is slightly heavier than the Leopard 2A4 and significantly heavier than the Leopard 2K, resulting in a loss of 1.2 hp/t against the 2A4 and 4.0 hp/t against the 2K.

 {{tankMobility|abMinHp=2,032|rbMinHp=1,327}}

 === Modifications and economy ===
 {{Specs-Economy}}
-Start with Parts and FPE, then go for the APFSDS projectile.
+Start with Parts and FPE, then it is preferred to go for DM23, as the stock 105mm HEATFS is inadequate for this BR.

 == Armaments ==
 {{Specs-Tank-Armaments}}